Fallen Monarch in the Mariposa Grove of Giant Sequoias

 On Horseback

 You can also ride into the grove on horseback.
-Yosemite Trails leads a guided horseback tour from their stables just outside the southern boundary of the park into the Mariposa Grove.
+Yosemite Trails leads a guided horseback tour from their stables just outside the southern boundary of the park into Mariposa Grove.
 Horses are allowed only on the Perimeter Trail, and not anywhere else within the grove.

 Where to See Sequoia Trees in Yosemite’s Mariposa Grove